datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

     first_name  TEXT,
     address     TEXT,
     email       TEXT,
-    PRIMARY KEY ((city), last_name, first_name, email));
+    PRIMARY KEY ((city), last_name, first_name, email)
+);
 ```

 Please refer to the presentation material and the workshop video (see top of this README for links)
-for detail; here we simply provide a few key comments to get you started:
+for details; here we simply provide a few key comments to get you started:

 - all columns in the table are declared along with their data type;
-- the primary key is comprised by four of these columns which, taken together, have a unique value for each distinct row in the table;
+- the primary key is comprised of four of these columns which, taken together, have a unique value for each distinct row in the table;
 - of the primary key fields, only `city` forms the partition key: hence, all users from the same city will be together in the same partition, ready to be retrieved at once with a single query;
-- `last_name`, `first_name` and `email`, the _clustering columns_, define the sort order within partitions - and we chose this one because it fit well with our application's needs;
+- `last_name`, `first_name` and `email`, the _clustering columns_, define the sort order within partitions - and we chose this one because it fit well with our application's needs; _(and they are listed from most- to least-significant)_;
-- we had to add `email` to make sure the various John Smiths in New York each get a different row in our table (uniqueness!);
+- we had to make sure `email` is in the primary key to make sure "the many John Smiths in New York each get a different row in our table" (uniqueness!);
-- (we do not assume there was a `USE killrvideo;` statement before this one, so we spell out the keyspace name explicitly when naming the table).
+- _(we do not assume there was a `USE killrvideo;` statement before this one, so we spell out the keyspace name explicitly when naming the table)._

 ## 3. Another example

-This example is about a sensor network for an IoT application.
+This example, illustrated by the presenters, is about a sensor network for an IoT application.
 Please refer to the presentation
-material and the workshop video (see top of this README for links) for detail: here we only give
+material and the workshop video (see top of this README for links) for details: here we only give
 diagrams of the process for your convenience (click to expand/show each).

 <details>